 - 1. Deny the request to remove the height limitation of 40 feet, - 2.
 Deny the request to remove restrictions on uses listed in the Conditional Overlay, and - 3.
 Require a comprehensive Traffic Impact Analysis as part of the rezoning application that: - a.
 Includes the entire 3M property, - Analyzes all traffic impacts along northbound service road, including impacts on traffic turning onto the service road from EarthTech / Cash America, Tweed Ct, TASB, and Riata Trace Pkwy, - c.
-Considers the additional traffic from redevelopment of 179 acres planned by the Karlin Research Park Development LLC at 12455-12517 1⁄2 Research Blvd (Case Number C14-2021-0112),
+Considers the additional traffic from redevelopment of 179 acres planned by the Karlin Research Park Development LLC at 12455-12517 1⁄2 Research Blvd (Case Number C14-2021-0112), - d.

-- d.
 Analyzes the traffic impacts at the Oak Knoll Dr U.S. 183 intersection, - e.
 Evaluates mitigation options including; - i.
-Deceleration lanes including a waiver of City of Austin restrictions on construction in a critical water quality zone, - Safety measures such as flashing warning signals and reduced speed limits on the northbound service road between Duval Rd and Oak Knoll Dr, - iii.
-Acquisition of access easement or right-of-way between 3M property and Riata Trace Pkwy, through Riata Corporate Park, and - iv.
+Deceleration lanes including a variance from City of Austin restrictions on construction in a critical water quality zone, - ii.
+Safety measures such as flashing warning signals and reduced speed limits on the northbound service road between Duval Rd and Oak Knoll Dr, - iii.
+Acquisition of access easements or right-of-way between 3M property and Riata Trace Pkwy, through Riata Corporate Park, and iv.
 Reduced density of development.

-We recognize the need for more office space in northwest Austin and we consider office development to be the preferred use of the properties adjacent to our neighborhood.
-However, we expect there to be a balance between the existing residential areas and commercial development that recognizes and maintains the value of adjacent housing, particularly since the neighborhood was present before any of the other development.
+We recognize the need for more office space in northwest Austin and we consider office development to be the preferred use of the properties adjoining our neighborhood.
+However, we expect there to be a balance between the existing residential areas and commercial/office development that is sensitive to the neighborhood character.